jduffey/nextpin11/README.md

 `6 1 8`

 we see that from Anchor (0) to Direction (1) can be expressed as "one to the right, then one down".
 (Note this is equivalent to "one down, then one to the right" or "left two, then up two").
-By applying the same navigation but starting at the middle number, we find the the secret number is 8.
+By applying the same navigation but starting at the middle number, we find that the secret number is 8.